cado-security/product-help/docs/cado/deploy/cross/aws-organizations.md

 Before starting, ensure that you have the following in place:
 - **AWS Organizations** configured with multiple AWS accounts under a single management account.
 - **IAM roles** with the necessary cross-account permissions applied to all AWS accounts using [AWS StackSets](/cado/deploy/cross/cross-account-creation-auto) or [manual deployment](/cado/deploy/cross/cross-account-creation).
-- **Cado Platform Access**, specifically with admin rights to manage cloud accounts.
+- **/ Forensic Acquisition and Investigation Access**, specifically with admin rights to manage cloud accounts.

 ### 1. **Setting Permissions for Account Discovery**

-The [ListAccounts](https://docs.aws.amazon.com/organizations/latest/APIReference/API_ListAccounts.html) operation is used by Cado to retrieve a list of all accounts within your organization.
+The [ListAccounts](https://docs.aws.amazon.com/organizations/latest/APIReference/API_ListAccounts.html) operation is used by / Forensic Acquisition and Investigation to retrieve a list of all accounts within your organization.
 It can only be executed from the management account of the AWS Organization.

 For the code to function correctly, the IAM role used for discovery must have the necessary permissions to list accounts in AWS Organizations.
 Here’s a minimal example of an IAM policy: